 Why Are Weight Loss And PCOS Connected?

-According to The PCOS Personal Trainer, exercises improve how your body functions so you’ll respond better and more quickly to the changes you’re making in your diet.
+According to the PCOS Personal Trainer, exercises improve how your body functions, so you’ll respond better and more quickly to the changes you’re making in your diet.
 That’s why exercise is vital to anybody who suffers from PCOS because its symptoms make you more resistant to losing weight.
 This is a side effect that helps incredible amounts of PCOS frustration.
 Any exercise helps, but science says strength training causes more positive effects on your body.
 In fact, it’s better than any other kind of workout out there, even if you’re lean and not overweight, but struggle with PCOS.

 Initially, it might be tough to wrap your head around strength training.
-The build-up to some of the exercises will also take some time to master so just be patient with yourself and look for beginners programs to follow.
+The build-up to some of the exercises will also take some time to master so just be patient with yourself and look for beginner programs to follow.

 1. Reduce Insulin Resistance